Graphs with few paths of prescribed length between any two vertices

 for some collection of polynomials $f_1, \dots, f_s : \overline{\mathbb{F}}_q^t \rightarrow \overline{\mathbb{F}}_q$.
 We say that $W$ is defined over $\mathbb{F}_q$ if the coefficients of these polynomials are in $\mathbb{F}_q$ and write $W(\mathbb{F}_q) = W \cap \mathbb{F}_q^t$.
 We say that $W$ has complexity at most $M$ if $s$, $t$ and the degrees of the $f_i$ are all bounded by $M$.
 Finally, we say that a variety is absolutely irreducible if it is irreducible over $\overline{\mathbb{F}}_q$, reserving the term irreducibility for irreducibility over $\mathbb{F}_q$ of varieties defined over $\mathbb{F}_q$.

 The first result we will need is the Lang--Weil bound \cite{LW54} relating the dimension of a variety $W$ to the number of points in $W(\mathbb{F}_q)$.
-It will not be necessary to give a formal definition for the dimension of a variety, though some intuition may be gained by noting that if $f_1, \dots, f_s: \overline{\mathbb{F}}_q^t \rightarrow \overline{\mathbb{F}}_q$ are generic polynomials then the dimension of the variety they define is $t - s$.
+Recall that the dimension $\dim W$ of an affine variety $W$ is the maximum integer $d$ such that there exists a chain of absolutely irreducible subvarieties of $W$ of the form

+where $p$ is a point.
+As originally stated, the Lang--Weil bound applies to projective varieties, but it is a simple matter to deduce the version for affine varieties given below.

 \begin{lemma} Suppose that $W$ is a variety over $\overline{\mathbb{F}}_q$ of complexity at most $M$.
 Then

 Moreover, if $W$ is defined over $\mathbb{F}_q$ and absolutely irreducible, then

 \end{lemma}